 The lime is rectangular and lengthy, resembling a finger, which is how it got its name.
 Citrus beverages, sauces, marmalades, sauces, and chutneys are all delicious with it.

 Kieffer Lime, Kaffir Lime, and Makrut Lime are known for their tanginess and use in Indonesian, Thai, and Cambodian cuisines.
-In a pot, the plant can reach a height of 2-5 feet.
+The plant can reach a height of 2-5 feet in a pot.

-The fruit is dark green in colour with a rough texture and a powerful aroma.
+The fruit is dark green with a rough texture and a powerful aroma.
 It is commonly available in the size of a western lime.

 This citrus shrub may be grown in containers, making it ideal for home chefs and urban gardeners.

 In USDA Zones 9-10, this plant does well all year.

 9. Wekiwa Tangelo

 Though it shares the same name as the Minneola Tangelo, this one looks more like a pink grapefruit.

 It can reach a height of 3-6 feet.
 It's one of the best container citrus trees!
 The flavour is similar to tangerine, with a slight grapefruit undertone.